Makuo12/Freenove-esp32-rust/src/11_Project_11.1_Soft_Light.md

-# Project 10.1 Read Touch Sensor
+# Project 11.1 Soft Light

 In this project, we will make a soft light.
 We will use an ADC Module to read ADC values of a potentiometer and map it to duty cycle of the PWM used to control the brightness of a LED.
 Then you can change the brightness of a LED by adjusting the potentiometer.